 in reply to SuperDicq • • •SuperDicq

-in reply to Sick Sun • • •SuperDicq
+in reply to Christmas Sun • • •SuperDicq

 in reply to SuperDicq • • •Like honestly you should just look at your queries and how long they take to execute.
 If they take too long first look at your code if you actually need all those queries and check if you can optimize them by doing smarter joins, reducing the amount of queries through batching inserts or updates, etc.